ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 Using Hammer To Place and Route a Custom Block
 =================================================

 ..
 IMPORTANT:: In order to use the Hammer VLSI flow, you need access to Hammer tools and technology plugins.
 You can obtain these by emailing hammer-plugins-access@lists.berkeley.edu with a request for which plugin(s) you would like access to.
+Make sure your email includes your github ID and proof (through affiliation or otherwise) that you have licensed access to relevant tools.

 Initialize the Hammer Plug-ins
 ----------------------------------